Classroom routines and procedures serve as the unseen gears that create a harmonious learning environment.

 Learners need to understand what each looks and sounds like.

-Final Thoughts: Classroom Routines and Procedures
+Final Thoughts On Classroom Routines and Procedures

 As a teacher, you have a million things to think about when it comes to managing a classroom.

-These classroom routines and procedures serve as your guide to a better experience with student behaviors.
+They serve as your guide to a better experience with student behaviors.

 Properly set into place, these guidelines offer all students the best possible learning environment.